Velorum6/Bannerlord-Ranked-Groupfight/README.md

     - `!help <COMMANDNAME>`
       - If `<COMMANDNAME>` is not set, shows a list of all currently available commands.
 Includes admin commands if the player is an admin.
       - If `<COMMANDNAME>` is set, shows information for the given command, assuming there is one matching the name.
+    - `specs`
+      - Prints a list of all players currently in spectator mode.
 - New Configuration Options / Console Commands
   - `dat_add_admin ADMINID` - Add a player id to the list of admins.
 When a player joins the server and their id is on the list, they can use the ingame admin panel and admin chat commands.
     - The player id can be obtained by running `!me` (by the player themselves) or `!playerinfo PLAYERNAME` (by an admin) ingame.